Leg Pain Evaluation

 Leg Pain Secondary to Vein Inflammation

-Vein inflammation, often referred to as phlebitis, can also lead to acute or chronic leg discomfort.
+Vein inflammation often referred to as phlebitis, can also lead to acute or chronic leg discomfort.
 When the walls of the leg veins get inflamed, adjacent nerves within the leg often get irritated as a result.
 This leads to focal pain in the areas adjacent to the vein inflammation.
 Vein inflammation can result from trauma, surgery, diseased vein valves, blood clots, pregnancy, autoimmune conditions, and varicose veins.
 Even spider veins and reticular veins can cause chronic inflammation in the legs that leads to leg pain.
 One should seek out an assessment by a vein specialist if they suspect they may be suffering from leg pain as a result of vein disease.

-If you are interested in assessment of your leg veins and leg arteries to see if they may be causing your leg pain, please contact our vein center at (512) 339-9100.
+If you are interested in the assessment of your leg veins and leg arteries to see if they may be causing your leg pain, please contact our vein center at (512) 339-9100.